News & Insights

 National Voter Hotline

-in 2008 elections, providing voters across the country with answers to questions about voter registration and early voting issues, as well as handling complaints about voter intimidation and fraud.
+, providing voters across the country with answers to questions about voter registration and early voting issues, as well as handling complaints about voter intimidation and fraud.

 Provided legal assistance and worked with Atlanta children who are at risk of dropping out of school through the